 Safety: Along the same lines as above, manufacturers continue to make improvements on safety features.
 The inclusion of such features as side air bags and other features are only available on the latest models.
 Many families choose to purchase the latest models in order to best protect their children and themselves.

 Reliability: New cars provide an element of worry-free driving for an extended period of time.
 Drivers of new cars appreciate the peace of mind that a new, mechanically sound vehicle provides.
 Guarantees, warranties and the newer extended warranties ensure that owners of new cars will be spared the expense of costly repairs for several years to come.
 With the advent of computerized systems on cars, gone are the days of the backyard mechanic; many women and men who never signed up for auto shop find the reliability factor in a new car especially appealing.

 Only you can decide how much you can afford to pay for a new car.
 The desire to own a new car cannot be allowed to overwhelm the practical considerations of your budget.
-Take off the rose-colored glasses―now is the time to take a brutally honest look at your finances.
+Now is the time to take a brutally honest look at your finances.